Broughton Hall Catholic High School - Curriculum / Computing

 Bill Gates

-Computing As citizens of a modern world, an understanding of Computer Science and ICT is fundamental to your future.
+Computing As citizens of the modern world, an understanding of Computer Science and ICT is fundamental to your future.
 It allows you to understand the impact of technology on your own life, as well as making you more capable of shaping the world in a meaningful way.
 The subject covers a wide range of areas ranging from the hardware you hold in your hands, the software that allows you to use it but also gives you the skills to create your own solutions to enhance your life.
-Ever wondered how Netflix comes up with your recommended watch list?
+Ever wondered how Netflix produced your recommended watch list?
 Ever wondered how your predictive text on your 'phone seems to know what you want to type before you type it?
-These are just some of the mysteries that Computer Science helps you unravel putting you back in control of your life in an ever changing world.
-Computer Science an important option subject you can choose at KS4.
+These are just a few of the mysteries that Computer Science helps you unravel by putting you back in control of your life in an ever-changing world.
+Computer Science is an important option subject you can choose at KS4.
 Not only does it enhance your understanding of the modern world around you, it gives you specific practical and cognitive skills that employers and colleges feel are essential for future success.
 Computer Science is regarded as a Science (giving it the same prominence as Biology, Chemistry and Physics) and as such is included as part of the English Baccalaureate.

-Our vision in the Computing department at Broughton Hall Catholic High School (BHCS) is to provide a broad, balanced, and in-depth curriculum for the needs of each child, including those with SEND or those who are disadvantaged.
+Along with the school’s vision of exemplifying Christian values through” Respect, Believe, Achieve.”
+The Computing department at Broughton Hall Catholic High School (BHCS) aims to provide a broad, balanced, and in-depth curriculum for the needs of each child, including those with SEND or those who are disadvantaged.
 We challenge our students to think and act like computer scientists by actively encouraging them to use computing terminology from the start of year 7.
-We also aim to stretch and challenge the more able students, by providing wider reading extension tasks in every lesson.
+We also aim to stretch and challenge the more gifted students, by providing wider reading extension tasks in every lesson.
 Our computing curriculum maps the national curriculum at key stage 3 and offers the choice of GCSE computer science and Cambridge Nationals OCR Creative iMedia at key stage 4 and Cambridge Technicals in IT and Computer Science (Cardinal Heenan) at key stage 5.
 Our curriculum covers the knowledge and skills needed to prepare students for the future.
 Aspects of the curriculum such as ESafety, programming and spreadsheets allow students to lead a life that includes positive relationships, resilience, and financial independence.
-As a knowledge engaged curriculum, we believe that knowledge underpins and enables the application of skills; both are entwined.
+As a knowledge engaged curriculum, we believe that knowledge underpins and enables the application of skills.
 As a department we define the knowledge that our students need and help them to recall it by using a variety of teaching styles and methods.
 Our aim is for all students to have access to all their lessons and resources on Microsoft Teams and OneNote/Class Notebook.
 This keeps all the lessons and topics in the order they were taught, and students can easily look back and find earlier resources to enable them to complete their fortnightly homework, revise for half termly milestone assessments or national exams.

 Alongside our classroom curriculum, we make a concerted effort to emphasise the many opportunities available to our girls.
 We emphasise that computing is for girls through culturally rich displays, a working relationship with Liverpool University's 'women in science and engineering program,' and the NCCE's STEM ambassador program and subject matter expert.
 These initiatives provide local female computer scientist 'role models' to engage with our students.
-It is hoped that these initiatives, such as the 'Gender Research, Apps for Good pilot,' CyberFirst for Girls and Bebras programs will increase the participation at GCSE and let the girls know that computing and IT is not just a career for boys.
+These initiatives, such as the 'Gender Research, Apps for Good pilot,' CyberFirst for Girls, I Belong and Bebras programs will increase the participation at GCSE and let the girls know that computing and IT is not just a career for boys.

 Extra-curriculum